gambiTarun/DNA-Sequence-Alignment/README.md

 # Sequence-Alignment-Problem
-This project aims to find tme and memory efficient ways to solve sequence alignment problem
+This project aims to find tme and memory efficient ways to solve sequence alignment problem by implementing the Hirschberg's Algorithm.

 # Introduction